 Motivation cannot work if people don’t feel a SENSE OF OWNERSHIP towards the goal.

 There once lived two tribes whose enmity was legendary.
 While one tribe lived in the mountains, the other lived below in the valley.
+One day, the people from the mountains invaded the valley people and kidnapped one of their babies.

 The valley people sent some of their strongest men to track down the baby and to bring it home.
 These men didn’t know how to climb the steep slope of the mountain and had no knowledge exactly where the mountain people lived.
 Still, they kept trying for some days, but could not climb more than a few hundred feet.
 Disappointed and exhausted, one day they decided to return to their village.